top of page

 • How long does it take to reschedule a cancelled lesson?

 The day your teen drives alone for the first time, you’ll want to know — without a doubt — that they’ve been trained not just to pass, but to survive.
+We don’t do shortcuts.
+We don’t do cookie-cutter lessons.
+We teach Niagara teens how to drive for life — not just how to pass a test.

-We teach each of our students so they gain confidence and safety road skills that will last them a life-time.
+We teach each of our students so they gain confidence and safety road skills that will last them a lifetime.

 Enroll with C&C Driver Training and give your teen the gift of real-world preparation.